 Becoming a Doula was an easy decision for Bryanne, due to her passion for maternal care, for offering infant care guidance, and knowing the importance of supporting families during the postpartum period, or “the fourth trimester”.
 She believes that every family should have a birth story they are proud of and that it “takes a village to raise a family”.
 Her education allows her to connect with families and deeply understand the intricate design of all family units.
 Bryanne’s degree in Dance aids her tremendously when helping mothers with positioning while in labor, teaching movements to help with labor progression, and finding the ideal positioning for the baby.

 Bryanne has found her niche working with families of multiples.
 As a mother of twins, she has a specialized skill set, including knowledge about birthing and raising twins, and enjoys this work immensely.
 Bryanne also enjoys supporting high risk pregnancies, including pregnancies with Twin to Transfusion Syndrome (TTTS), breach positioning, preeclampsia and uterine rupture.
-She also has experience with vaginal twin delivery and VBAC, vaginal birth after cesarean.
+She also has experience with vaginal twin delivery, VBAC (vaginal birth after cesarean), autism and clients with physical disabilities.
 She is experienced in supporting mothers of various cultural backgrounds and in many versatile family units, keeping her well-rounded.